rahulEth/trustless-pass/extension/README.md

 npm start
 ```

-Ta-da You are good to go and explore Trust pass Extension!
+Ta-da You are good to go and explore Trustless pass Extension!